-If you didn’t know already, I am a Registered Dietitian who encourages flexible dieting and macro tracking as a part of my nutrition approach in my practice.
-After you adopt an eating pattern that’s chocked full of whole, real foods that make you feel great, and master blood sugar stability with PFC balanced meals and snacks – you’re often ready for more.
-I think it’s a natural and appropriate progression to start looking at macronutrient amounts and eating in a balance that’s right for you and your goals.
+Truthfully, many clients come to me with some great eating habits already.
+After you’ve adopted an eating pattern eating pattern that’s chocked full of whole, real foods that make you feel great, and master blood sugar stability with PFC balanced meals and snacks – you’re ready for more.
+It’s a natural and appropriate progression to start looking at macronutrient amounts and eating in a balance that’s right for you and your goals.

 I’ve found that offering flexible dieting in conjunction with behavior change coaching to be the perfect recipe for my clients to achieve their goals.
 Most people seek nutrition professionals after they’ve made all the changes they know to make but are still not seeing the results they want: maybe they’re not be able to lose that 10-15 pounds sitting around their midsection, or they constantly struggle with digestive issues or highs and lows in their mood and energy.